 When Death doth summon her, she must away;

-For all her art, she can’t make time to stay66.
+For all her art, she can’t make time to stay.

-So man, that strives to blur67 another’s fame,
+So man, that strives to blur another’s fame,

-Death comes the while68 and blots69 out his own name.
+Death comes the while and blots out his own name.

 Beneath their ruins (sadly) lies defacest:

 We see that all to time and fate must bow.

 So wretched man, whose structure is of dust,

 And this, our globe of earth, ere long shall burn,

 And all her pomp and pride to cinders’ ashes turn.